 Welcome to Galactablog.

-I founded Galactablog when I was living in Lebanon. where I was a breastfeeding mother working as a Certified Lactation Specialist.
+I founded Galactablog when I was living in Beirut, Lebanon. where I was a breastfeeding mother working as a Certified Breastfeeding Specialist.
 In Lebanon, initiation rates are high and nearly all new mothers attempt to breastfeed, however, very few continue to exclusively breastfeed and even fewer persist for the WHO recommended 6 month period.
 Mixed feeding is not only common but a pervasive public health issue as nearly all water sources are contaminated and poverty has forced many to “stretch” and skimp on formula.

 In Lebanon, I found that breastfeeding myths permeate society at all levels: health professionals, family and friends, neighbors and caregivers.
 Frequently, loved ones think they are helping when in fact, they are creating more obstacles.
 There were only a handful of Lactation Specialists in the entire country and we worked very closely and tirelessly together.
 Yet not everyone who wants to help breastfeeding dyads succeed is able to be (or even wants to be) a Lactation Professional.
 However, this does not prevent them from being breastfeeding advocates, breastfeeding supporters, peer counselors, or sympathetic members of a support network.